 You’ll feel as if you’re on top of the world staying at Wyalusing.

-Just two hours north of Chicago and located right along the shore of Lake Michigan, this park encompasses 702 acres, including a mile-long sandy beach and scenic 25-acre quarry lake.
+Just two hours north of Chicago and located right along the shore of Lake Michigan, Harrington Beach State Park encompasses 702 acres, including a mile-long sandy beach and scenic 25-acre quarry lake.

 Hike through the 80-acre white cedar lowland forest for a chance to see uninhibited wildlife and colors aplenty.
 If you’re into fishing, Quarry Lake and Puckett’s Pond provide angling opportunities for trout, smallmouth bass and panfish.